jkhauth/employee-directory/README.md

 # Employee Directory
 ## Description:
- This is a React based application, demonstrating the solutions on rerendering API information seemlessly
+ This is a React based application, demonstrating the solutions on rerendering API information seemlessly.
+Using an employee dictory as a visual for these solutions, you are able to see all employees, search a specific, or sort them in a particular way.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Table of Contents: